Iza1315/Portfolio/README.md

 ### **Quality Analyst | Junior Data Analyst in the making**

-I am a detail-oriented professional with a strong background in **Quality Assurance** and process optimization at Transcom.
-Currently, I am leveraging my experience in quality metrics and professional certifications from **IBM** to transition into a **Data Analyst** role.
+I am a detail-oriented professional with a strong background in **Quality Assurance** and process optimization.
+Currently, I am leveraging my experience from Transcom and professional certifications from **IBM** to transition into a **Data Analyst** role.

-I focus on turning raw data into actionable insights to improve business processes and performance.
+My goal is to combine a "quality-first" mindset with data-driven insights to help businesses identify trends and improve performance.

 ---